 Comfort & Seal

-The Austru is an over the ear design with the connectors to the top to allow and forward and over cable shape.
+The Austru is an over-the-ear design with connectors to the top to allow a forward and over-cable shape.
 Given the very similar design philosophy to the C6IEM, you would get fairly similar levels of comfort and seal with the Austru.

 Rather than opt for the IT03 contoured design, Cypher Labs have elected for a more “universal” fit with just enough contouring for comfort and pressure control.
 That short nozzle does mean that the tips will play a more significant role in terms of seal and comfort as well as the fact the deep body does stick out of your ear by quite some bit.

-The best in terms of comfort and seal where unsurprisingly the included foam tips (medium).
-These are a little longer than the supplied single bore silicone tips which tended to lose some of that great seal in comparisons and the fit also didn’t feel quite as secure.
+The best in terms of comfort and seal were unsurprisingly the included foam tips (medium).
+These are a little longer than the supplied single-flange silicone tips which tended to lose some of that great seal in comparisons and the fit also didn’t feel quite as secure.

 Accessories & Packaging

 The Austru accessories have had a slight upgrade since the C6IEM series.
 Gone is the softer black zipper case and in comes Pelican 1010 translucent hard case with a metal backpack clip which is roomy and more robust than the previous case.

 Inside you also get a soft drawstring gear pouch for slipping in your pocket when the larger Pelican case won’t suffice.
 Aside from that, you get a very similar tip selection as the C6IEM as well as a quarter jack, a small cleaning brush, and a fish-designed cable wrap.
 The tips included are:

 - 3 x S/M/L silicone single bore tips